scalacenter/sprees/README.md

 a good high-level explanation to motivate participants without going into too much detail.
 A link to this page is provided.

-When they are done, participants approach the projects they are most interested in and get it contact with the maintainers.
-At this point, maintainers usually listen to the participants' experience and provide personal guidance on tickets that would suit them.
+When they are done, participants approach the projects they are most interested in and speak with the maintainers.
+Maintainers can listen to the participants' experience and provide guidance on what tickets would suit them.

 Then, the fun begins!
 Participants start hacking on their projects and maintainers review PRs as they come, assisting participants when they ask for help.
-We encourage maintainers to merge as many PRs as possible in the place, for two reasons:
+We encourage maintainers to merge as many PRs on the spot if possible, for two reasons:

 1. Participants get a small token of appreciation from the Scala Center.
 2. It increases the motivation of the participants.

-If participants get the first PR merged, they are invited to continue solving issues until they are happy with their work!
+If a participant gets their first PR merged, they are invited to continue solving issues until they are happy with their work!

 At the middle of the spree, the Scala Center and sponsors of the event provide